 See the PDF version of this infographic about reducing listeriosis to vulnerable groups

-Infographic on reducing the risk of listeriosis to vulnerable groups.
+This is an infographic on reducing the risk of listeriosis to vulnerable groups.
 Listeriosis is caused by eating food contaminated with the bacterium Listeria monocytogenes.
 Vulnerable groups are at higher risk of hospitalisation and fatality.
 Symptoms appear between 3 and 70 days after infection:

 - Vomiting and nausea